jonnonz1/nz-statute-book/acts/public/2015/health-and-safety-at-work-act-2015.md

 **New Zealand Mining Board of Examiners**

 ### 22 Continuation of New Zealand Mining Board of Examiners
-(1) The New Zealand Mining Board of Examiners (the Board) established under section 20D of the Health and Safety in Employment Act 1992 is continued.
+(1) The New Zealand Mining Board of Examiners (the Board) established under section 20D of the Health and Safety in Employment Act 1992is continued.
 (2) A person who, immediately before the commencement of this clause, held office as a member of the Board continues in office on and after that commencement and must be treated as if the person were appointed under clause 29 of Schedule 3 of this Act.

 ### 23 Savings of Board levy